subconsciousnetwork/subtext/guide.md

 ## Introduction

-Subtext is a text-based, line-oriented hypertext format.
-It is designed with note-taking in mind.
-It has a simple, people-friendly syntax that is easy to read, and difficult to mess up.
+Subtext is a text-based, line-oriented hypertext format, designed for note-taking.

 Subtext markup is made up of ordinary lines of text, which are interpreted as a list of blocks.
 Lines that are prefixed with magic "sigil" characters are treated as special blocks.
 Lines without sigils are treated as text blocks.
 Empty lines are ignored.
 Here's a quick sample: